Ayushkashyap47/BankingSysapp/Term Deposit/Readme.md

-This is the term deposit project
+This is the Term Deposit project 🏦